arcusmaximus/SottrModTools/Documentation.md

 ## Text modding

-Apart from resources, you can also mod files.
-The most useful file to mod right now is pcx64-w\local\locals.bin, which contains all the text displayed in the game: menu items, subtitles, outfit names/descriptions, and so on.
+You can mod the file pcx64-w\local\locals.bin, which contains all the text displayed in the game: menu items, subtitles, outfit names/descriptions, and so on.

-As indicated by the file extension, locals.bin is a binary file, but the extractor automatically converts it to JSON for convenience.
+As indicated by its extension, it's a binary file, but the extractor automatically converts it to JSON for convenience.
 Once extracted, you can change any text you like.
 To keep an overview, you can also remove any entries you don't intend to modify.

 Once you're done making changes, you can pack your (complete or partial) JSON file into your mod, making sure to use the same folder structure and file name as produced by the extractor.
 The mod manager will then create a new locals.bin that includes your changes.

+## Sound modding

+SOTTR uses the Wwise sound engine, which has a proprietary file format called .wem (for Wwise Encoded Media).
+To make matters worse, all the files have meaningless names like 619254.wem.

+The first step is to identify the file holding the audio you want to mod.
+You can press the Play icon in the extractor for this: it'll launch the game and log all the file paths that it accesses.
+Simply let the game play the audio you want to change, extract the most recently logged .wem files, and play the automatically converted .wav files to isolate the one you're after.

+Once you have the file name, you can move on to create your own .wav file with that same name.

+Next, you need to convert this .wav back to .wem, for which you need the Wwise authoring tools.
+These can be installed for free through the [Audiokinetic Launcher](https://www.audiokinetic.com/download/).
+While it's possible to do the conversion using these tools alone, it's a bit cumbersome, so you can use the modding toolset's WwiseSoundConverter.exe instead.

+Once you have your .wem file, place it in your mod with the same folder structure as the original, and you're done.

 ## Mod packaging